Turidus/Minigames/README.md

 After setting up this action, be sure to trigger it only once when the game starts.
 This provides a new, random playing field for every game.

+The maximum gameboard size is 120 gameblocks.
+This action will warn if the gameboard is to big and skip surplus blocks.